Jiangyue-Wang/MyRepo/README.md

 # MyRepo
-## This is created by Jiangyue Wang on June 29th, 2022 in XTBG Reproducible Sciencience Workshop.
+## This is created by Jiangyue Wang on June 29th, 2022 in XTBG Reproducible Science Workshop.
+I am doing an exercise.